Moke (revival): Electric versions

-Since 2014, an electric version of this design has been assembled in France under the name "Nosmoke".
+Since 2014, an electric version based on the original Moke design was assembled in France under the name "Nosmoke".
 Built by a company called Nosmoke S.A.S., they originally operated out of the old Heuliez plant in Cerizay but later relocated to an old printing plant in the same town.
 Nosmoke has also developed a 2-seater box truck version with a closed cabin called the Truckï, which is set to enter production in 2023.
 An Electric Moke (styled "eMoke") low-speed vehicle based on the Chinese MOKE has been assembled in the United States by Cruise Car Inc. for MOKE America since 2017.
 It uses a mix of Chinese-made and locally sourced parts.
 An electric E-Moke built in France was also offered for a few years, but production moved to Britain in 2021.
 In 2021, a second electric version based on this design was launched, with a limited-edition US highway certified version called "MOKE Californian" following in 2022.

 In 2022, Moke International agreed to a takeover by EV Technology Group (EVTG).
 The Canadian electric transportation company bought 67 percent of the shares, with an option to increase this to full ownership.
 In a related purchase, EV Technology Group also purchased 76 percent of Fablink, which manufactures the e-Moke electric vehicle, with an option to acquire the remainder of the company.

+The current electric version is assembled at the company's UK factory in Leamington Spa, where "its production targets exceed 500 units" in 2025.